- The American society is close to split on the legality of abortions.

 Most Alabamians, however, do think the extreme abortion ban recently passed by their legislature goes too far.
 Only 31% supported having no rape/incest exception in a 2018 poll.

-According to CDC stats, 638,169 abortions were performed in 2015.
-Compare that to the period from the late 70s till the late 90s when the number of abortions was regularly fluctuating between 1 – 1.4 million per year.
+According to CDC stats, 629,898 abortions were reported in the US in 2019.
+Compare that to the period from the late 1970s till the late 1990s when the number of abortions was regularly fluctuating between 1 to 1.4 million per year.

-While lower, it is still a fairly widespread procedure, with about 23.7% of American women having an abortion before reaching 45, concluded Guttmacher Institute’s 2017 research.
+Still, it remains a fairly widespread procedure, with about 23.7% of American women having an abortion before reaching 45, concluded Guttmacher Institute’s 2017 research.
 Before 30, the percentage is 19%.
 Before 20 it’s 4.6%.

 In Alabama, the numbers went from 11,267 abortions in 2007 to 6,768 abortions in 2017.